mongodb/mongo-php-driver/CONTRIBUTING.md

 Windows binaries are attached to the GitHub release notes.
 ```

+> [!NOTE]
-> **Note:** If this is an alpha or beta release, the installation examples
+> If this is an alpha or beta release, the installation examples should refer to
-> should refer to the exact version (e.g. "mongodb-1.8.0beta2").
-This is necessary
+> the exact version (e.g. "mongodb-1.8.0beta2").
+This is necessary because PECL
-> because PECL prioritizes recent, stable releases over any stability preferences
+> prioritizes recent, stable releases over any stability preferences
 > (e.g. "mongodb-beta").

 The URL for the list of resolved JIRA issues will need to be updated with each